Safeguarding and Prevent Policy

 PURPOSE:

-• To protect children young people and vulnerable adults who receive Fit Training Internationals training services.
+• To protect children, young people and adults at risk who receive Fit Training International's training services.

 • This includes the children of adults who use our services.